 Fire alarms

-There will be a weekly fire alarm test.
+Ward staff test the fire alarms once every week.
 If the fire alarms are activated at any other time, staff will direct you to a safe area within the hospital.

 Listening to and learning from patients and carers